 However, with the unprecedented complexities reached by FPGAs today, the usual JTAG-based embedded logic analyzers hardly provide sufficient visibility on system-under-test and create tough board implementation constraints.

 Over time, the usual JTAG-based tools and traditional instrumentation have failed to provide the visibility required by increasing FPGA complexities.

-Prototyping is still a must, though.
+Prototyping is a must, though.
 Using a prototype provides much faster execution than simulation and reveals the imperfections of the models we use in simulation.
 Even with methodologies that include code coverage, testbench coverage, UVM, assertions or constrained random stimuli, prototyping should be part of any advanced verification flow.
-However, prototyping a complex FPGA is a good approach only if you can get a reasonable visibility out of it: once on a board, a chip is fast and essentially opaque.

 Practically, efficient FPGA debug from a board first means ‘large storage’ and ‘large bandwidth’.
 Without these resources, you cannot get really useful data to understand and fix FPGA bugs before production (see the table to the right ‘Bandwidth and Storage are essential’).

 Typical solutions are shown below.
 Customized solutions also available – contact us.